cspr-rad/kairos-spec/src/spec.typ

 === Deposit money into L2 system

-- *[tag:FRD00]* Depositing an amount of `CSPR tokens`, where `CSPR tokens >= min. amount` should be accounted correctly
+- *[tag:F00-00]* Depositing an amount of `tokens`, where `tokens >= MIN_AMOUNT` should be accounted correctly
-- *[tag:FRD01]* Depositing an amount of `CSPR tokens`, where `CSPR tokens < min. amount` should not be executed at all
+- *[tag:F00-01]* Depositing an amount of `tokens`, where `tokens < MIN_AMOUNT` should not be executed at all
-- *[tag:FRD02]* A user depositing any valid amount to its `account` should only succeed if the user has signed the deposit transaction
+- *[tag:F00-02]* A user depositing any valid amount to its `L2 account` should only succeed if the user has signed the deposit transaction
-- *[tag:FRD03]* A user depositing any valid amount with a proper signature to another users account should fail
+- *[tag:F00-03]* A user depositing any valid amount with a proper signature to another users account should fail
-- *[tag:FRD04]* When a user submits a deposit request, the request cannot be used more than one time without the users approval
+- *[tag:F00-04]* When a user submits a deposit request, the request cannot be used more than one time without the users approval

 === Withdraw money from L2 system

-- *[tag:FRW00]* Withdrawing an amount of `CSPR tokens`, where `users account balance >= CSPR tokens > min. amount` should be accounted correctly
+- *[tag:F01-00]* Withdrawing an amount of `tokens`, where `users L2 account balance >= tokens > MIN_AMOUNT` should be accounted correctly
-- *[tag:FRW01]* Withdrawing an amount of `CSPR tokens`, where `CSPR tokens < min. amount` should not be executed at all
+- *[tag:F01-01]* Withdrawing an amount of `tokens`, where `tokens < MIN_AMOUNT` should not be executed at all
-- *[tag:FRW02]* Withdrawing an amount of `CSPR tokens`, where `CSPR tokens > users account balance` should not be possible
+- *[tag:F01-02]* Withdrawing an amount of `tokens`, where `tokens > users L2 account balance` should not be possible
-- *[tag:FRW03]* Withdrawing a valid amount from the users account should be possible without the intermediary operator of the system
+- *[tag:F01-03]* Withdrawing a valid amount from the users L2 account should be possible without the intermediary operator of the system
-- *[tag:FRW04]* Withdrawing a valid amount from the users account should only succeed if the user has signed the withdraw transaction
+- *[tag:F01-04]* Withdrawing a valid amount from the users L2 account should only succeed if the user has signed the withdraw transaction
-- *[tag:FRW05]* Withdrawing a valid amount from another users account should not be possible
+- *[tag:F01-05]* Withdrawing a valid amount from another users L2 account should not be possible
-- *[tag:FRW06]* When a user submits a withdraw request, the request cannot be used more than one time without the users approval
+- *[tag:F01-06]* When a user submits a withdraw request, the request cannot be used more than one time without the users approval

 === Transfer money within the L2 system

-- *[tag:FRT00]* Transfering an amount of `CSPR tokens`, where `users account balance >= CSPR tokens > min. amount` should be accounted correctly
+- *[tag:F02-00]* Transfering an amount of `CSPR tokens`, where `users L2 account balance >= tokens > MIN_AMOUNT` should be accounted correctly
-- *[tag:FRT01]* Transfering an amount of `CSPR tokens`, where `CSPR tokens < min. amount` should not be executed at all
+- *[tag:F02-01]* Transfering an amount of `CSPR tokens`, where `tokens < MIN_AMOUNT` should not be executed at all
-- *[tag:FRT02]* Transfering an amount of `CSPR tokens`, where `CSPR tokens > users account` balance should not be possible
+- *[tag:F02-02]* Transfering an amount of `CSPR tokens`, where `tokens > users L2 account balance` should not be possible
-- *[tag:FRT03]* Transfering a valid amount to another user that does not have a registered account yet should be possible.
+- *[tag:F02-03]* Transfering a valid amount to another user that does not have a registered L2 account yet should be possible.
-- *[tag:FRT04]* Transfering a valid amount to another user sbould only succeed if the user owning the funds has signed the transfer transaction
+- *[tag:F02-04]* Transfering a valid amount to another user sbould only succeed if the user owning the funds has signed the transfer transaction
-- *[tag:FRT05]* When a user submits a transfer request, the request cannot be used more than one time without the users approval
+- *[tag:F02-05]* When a user submits a transfer request, the request cannot be used more than one time without the users approval

 === Query account balances

-- *[tag:FRA00]* A user should be able to see its account balance immediately when it's queried through the CLI
+- *[tag:F03-00]* A user should be able to see its L2 account balance immediately when it's queried through the CLI
+- *[tag:F03-01]* Anyone should be able to see any L2 account balances when querying the CLI or API
+- *[tag:F03-02]* Account balances should be written by known, verified entities only
+- *[tag:F03-03]* Account balances should be updated immediately after the successful verification of correct deposit/withdraw/transfer interactions
+- *[tag:F03-04]* Account balances should not be updated if the verification of the proof of the interactions fails
+- *[tag:F03-05]* Account balances should should be stored redundantly @data-redundancy

+=== Query transaction data
+- *[tag:F04-00]* A user should be able to see its L2 transactions immediately when it's queried through the CLI
+- *[tag:F04-01]* Anyone should be able to see any L2 transactions when querying the CLI or API
+- *[tag:F04-02]* Transaction data should be written by known, verified entities only
+- *[tag:F04-03]* Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
+- *[tag:F04-04]* Transaction data should not be written if the verification of the proof of the interactions fails
+- *[tag:F04-05]* Transaction data should be stored redundantly @data-redundancy

 === Verification

-- *[tag:FRV00]* Anyone should be able to query and verify proofs of the system's state changes caused by deposit/withdraw/transfer interactions at any given time
+- *[tag:F05-00]* Anyone should be able to query and verify proofs of the system's state changes caused by deposit/withdraw/transfer interactions at any given time

-=== Storage

-- *[tag:FRD00]* Transaction data should be served read-only to anyone
-- *[tag:FRD01]* Transaction data should be available at any given time
-- *[tag:FRD02]* Transaction data should be written by known, verified entities only
-- *[tag:FRD03]* Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
-- *[tag:FRD04]* Transaction data should not be written if the verification of the proof of the interactions fails
-- *[tag:FRD05]* Transaction data should be stored redundantly @data-redundancy

 == Non-functional requirements

 These are qualitative requirements, such as "it should be fast" and could be benchmarked.

-- *[tag:NRB00]* The application should not leak any private nor sensitive informations like private keys
+- *[tag:00]* The application should not leak any private nor sensitive informations like private keys
-- *[tag:NRB01]* The backend API needs to be designed in a way such that it's easy to swap out a client implementation
+- *[tag:01]* The backend API needs to be designed in a way such that it's easy to swap out a client implementation
-- *[tag:NRB02]* The CLI should load fast
+- *[tag:02]* The CLI should start fast
-- *[tag:NRB03]* The CLI should respond on user interactions fast
+- *[tag:03]* The CLI should respond on user interactions fast
-- *[tag:NRB04]* The CLI should be designed in a user friendly way
+- *[tag:04]* The CLI should be designed in a user friendly way
-- *[tag:NRB05]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]
+- *[tag:05]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]

 = A suggested architecture <architecture>